Dance Studies at Yale

-Dance Studies Courses Offered at Yale, Fall 2013
+Dance Studies Courses 2014-2015

-THST 380/AMST 370 History of Dance (Emily Coates)
+THST 380/AMST 370b History of Dance

 An examination of major movements in the history of concert and social dance from the late nineteenth century to the present, including ballet, tap, jazz, modern, musical theater, and different cultural forms.
 Exercises are used to illuminate analysis of the body in motion.

-Yale Dance Theater (YDT) is a faculty-led extracurricular initiative that enables Yale students to work with professional artists on the reconstruction of existing choreography and/or development of new work.
+Founded in 2011, Yale Dance Theater (YDT) is a faculty-led extracurricular initiative that enables Yale students to work with professional artists on the reconstruction of existing choreography and/or development of new work.
 YDT is conceived as a practice-based research initiative that allows students to investigate choreographic ideas and their historical context through a rigorous, semester-long rehearsal process, resulting in a final public performance.
 As part of the research, YDT dancers regularly post blog entries about their experience.
 YDT's mission is to track and contribute to current discourses in dance through an inquiry distinctly grounded in physical experience.